On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Numerical Experiments

 \section{Numerical Experiments}

 This section illustrates the performance of different polynomial time CCA support recovery methods when the sparsity transitions from the easy to difficult regime.
-We base our demonstration on a Gaussian rank one model, i.e. $(X,Y)$ are jointly Gaussian with covariance matrix $\Sxy=\rho\Sx\alpha\beta^T\Sy$.
+We base our demonstration on a Gaussian rank one model, i.e., $(X,Y)$ are jointly Gaussian with covariance matrix $\Sxy=\rho\Sx\alpha\beta^T\Sy$.
 For simplicity, we take $p=q$ and $s_x=s_y=s$.
 In all our simulations, $\rho$ is set to be $0.5$, and $\alpha=\alpha^*/\sqrt{(\alpha^*)^T\Sx\alpha^*}$, $\beta=\beta^*/\sqrt{(\beta^*)^T\Sy\beta^*}$ where

 are unit norm vectors.
 Note that the order of most elements of $\beta$ is $O(s^{-2/3})$, where a typical element of $\alpha$ is $O(s^{-1/2})$.
 Therefore, we will refer to $\alpha$ and $\beta$ as the moderate and the small signal case, respectively.
-For the population covariance matrices $\Sx$ and $\Sy$ of $X$ and $Y$, we consider the following two scenarios: \begin{description} \item[A (Identity):]$\Sx=I_p$ and $\Sy=I_q$.
-Since $p=q$, they are essentially the same. \item[B (Sparse inverse):] This example is taken from \cite{gao2017}.
+For the population covariance matrices $\Sx$ and $\Sy$ of $X$ and $Y$, we consider the following two scenarios: \begin{itemize} \item \textbf{A (Identity):} $\Sx=I_p$ and $\Sy=I_q$.
+Since $p=q$, they are essentially the same. \item \textbf{B (Sparse inverse):} This example is taken from \cite{gao2017}.
 In this case, $\Sx^{-1}=\Sy^{-1}$ are banded matrices, whose entries are given by

-\end{description} Now we explain our common simulation scheme.
+\end{itemize} Now we explain our common simulation scheme.
 We take the sample size $n$ to be $1000$, and consider three values for $p$: $100$, $200$, and $300$.
 The highest value of $p+q$ is thus $600$, which is smaller than but in proportion to $n$ regime.
-Our simulations indicate that all of the methods considered here requires $n$ to be quite larger than $p+q$ for the asymptotics to kick in at $\rho=0.5$ and we comment on it as required below.
+Our simulations indicate that all of the methods considered here requires $n$ to be quite larger than $p+q$ for the asymptotics to kick in at $\rho=0.5$.
+We will later discuss this point in detail.
 We further let $s/\sqn$ vary in the set $[0.01,2]$.
 To be more specific, we consider $16$ equidistant points in the set $[0.01,2]$ for the ratio $s/\sqn$.